-This set of Zoology Written Test Questions and Answers focuses on “Animals – Organs and Organ System – 3”.
+This set of Class 11 Biology Chapter 7 Multiple Choice Questions & Answers (MCQs) focuses on “Animals – Organs and Organ System – 3”.

 1. In which of the following classes does the frog belong?